 Read the full list of exemptions

-A: Yes, under The Health Protection (Coronavirus) (Restrictions and Requirements) (Additional Temporary Measures) (Scotland) Regulations 2020 shops (a building, room or other indoor establishment used for the retail sale or hire of goods or services) should operate with physical distancing of at least 2 metres “so far as reasonably practicable’.
-As close contact services cannot be provided from a 2 metre distance, these services can continue to take place under the current regulations.
+A: Regulations allow for physical distancing of at least 2m “so far as reasonably practicable’.
+As close contact services cannot be provided from a 2m distance, these services can continue to take place (provided your business operates in a Level that allows you to open.)

-Where possible, 2 metres should be maintained in order to reduce the contact between individuals on site, for example, clients/customers should be at least two metres from one another when on the premises.
+Where possible, 2m should be maintained in order to reduce the contact between individuals on site, for example, clients/customers should be at least 2m from one another when on the premises.

 Q: Do I need screens between treatment areas/chairs?